 The Exercise Science (ES) major is designed to prepare the students for entry-level positions in any of the four health-fitness settings: commercial, community, corporate or clinical.
 Completion of the major in ES may act as a stepping stone to prepare the exceptional student for graduate education in exercise physiology/science, cardiac rehabilitation, physical therapy, sports nutrition, sports medicine, bio-mechanics and other allied health disciplines.

 The ES major includes the study of physical activity and the associated acute and chronic physiological responses and adaptations resulting from exercise, to health-fitness business management principles found in facilities worldwide.
 Majors are strongly encouraged to select a minor in business or any other area depending on their interests.
 Several field experience courses during the four-year program as well as a capstone experience involving a semester-long internship required at the end of the ES major afford students the opportunity to select an area of specialization in the field at sites available throughout the country.
+To watch a video of one of the internship experiences from spring 2018, please click here.

 Our graduates have great success in the next stage of their professional careers.
 In the 2016-2017 school year, 93.6% of NDSU Exercise Science graduates were employed within 1 year of graduation or went on with continued graduate education.